 In addition, on July 30, 2016, the General Office of the State Council issued the Notice on Better Responses to Public Opinion on Administration in Administrative Information Disclosure Activity by the General Office of the State Council.
 This action was driven by a statement made by Premier Li Keqiang on February 17, 2016, that a modern government should respond to expectations and concerns of its people in a timely manner.
 It also was driven by an idea that administrative information disclosure and responses to public opinion regarding administration should be enhanced against the background of the frequent occurrence of expressions of public opinion due to the growth of the Internet and new media.
-Priority actions are directed towards issues such as: misunderstanding and misinterpretation of policies and measures; matters related directly to and having a relatively large impact on public interests; matters related to people's livelihood and those that greatly harm social morality; matters related to responses to emergency situations and natural disasters; and public opinion on administration that demand that higher levels of government take proactive measures on issues related to lower levels.
-In addition, there is clarification regarding the departments in charge of responses.
-Deadlines are also clarified by requiring a press conference to be held within 24 hours after the occurrence of a special serious incident or serious emergency incident and requiring a response to be made within 48 hours after the occurrence of other incidents.
+The Notice demands respective local governments and respective sections of the government to reinforce the response to public opinions regarding misunderstanding and misinterpretation of policies and measures or matters related directly to and having a relatively large impact on public interests.
+Deadlines are also clarified by requiring a press conference to be held within 24 hours after the occurrence of a special serious incident or serious emergency incident.